Owais-Ansari/Owais-Ansari/README.md

 ### Hi there 👋

 I am Owais, expert in Computer Vision and Machine Learning.
-I currently work as Senior Data Scientist to solve digital histopathological problems using Computer Vision, Machine learning algorithms and hosting as on Whole Slide Image Viewer Via Flask.
+I work as Senior Data Scientist to develop end-to-end solutions for digital histopathology using Computer Vision and Machine learning algorithms.

 <a href="https://www.linkedin.com/in/owaish-ansari/">